jimmygizmo/pygamefun/README.md

 Simulation applications, unique user input requirements and non-standard user-interaction applications are often perfect for gaming platforms.

-Python magnifies the potential value in the cases mentioned, because of it's power and flexibility and capability for extremely rapid prototyping and development all the way to high-perfomrance production deployments.
+Python magnifies the potential value in the cases mentioned, because of its power and flexibility and capability for extremely rapid prototyping and development all the way to high-perfomrance production deployments.

 The PyGame (and Arcade) Python gaming libraries/SDKs are not only for fun 2D games.